Halloween Safety for Dogs

 If you have a dog who may be frightened by the activities, consider putting them in a quite room for the day or evening.
 Give them food and water, a favorite toy, and set up their dog bed in the room.
 You could even play soothing music to muffle out the sounds of what’s going on in the living room!

 halloween safety tips for dogsSide note: My father used to make fun of me because I had a mini doxy named Maggie for years and I always turned a radio on for her before I left for work.
-I did it because when dogs are home alone and it’s quiet, they can hear every car door, every person walking by or riding a bike, the neighbor’s dog barking, etc.

 The radio prevented Maggie from hearing every sound and barking all day!